lizardfs/documentation/source/man/mfsmaster.cfg.5.rst

   or the machine doesn't have enough processing power to make all the needed calculations.

+AVOID_SAME_IP_CHUNKSERVERS
+  When this option is set to 1, process of selecting chunkservers for chunks will try to avoid using those that share the same ip. (default is 0)

 Options below are mandatory for all Shadow instances:

 MASTER_HOST